Jackzmc/sourcemod-plugins/README.md

 ### l4d2_swarm
-This plugin is used to counter trolls and otherwise bad players.
-It simply uses the new script function RushVictim() to make all zombies in X radius attack Y target.
-It's that simple.
+It uses the new script function RushVictim() to make all zombies in X radius attack Y target, that's it.
 This really only affects wandering zombies, mobs and panic events, but it may work slightly when bile or pipes are thrown.
 It does not and can't change the targets of zombies.

 * **Convars:**